progmaticltd/homebox/README.md

 It is made to be unobtrusive, standard compliant, secure, robust, extensible and automatic

 - Unobtrusive: Most of the packages are coming from the official Debian repository.
-The others are coming from a maintained repository. *No git clone* here...Once installed, use it normally like a Debian.
+The others are coming from a maintained repository. *No git clone* here...Once installed, use ad update it normally like a Debian, with apt.
 - Standard compliant: For instance, the system not only generate the DKIM records, it publish them for you on Gandi DNS server!
 - Secure: The LDAP server is setup to store passwords encrypted.
 Password policies and default password policy are setup as well.
 The distribution can be updated with normal apt update/upgrade.
 - Robust: the DNS records update script is very safe, and you can run it in test mode.
 In this mode, the new zone version will be created, but not activated.
 If there is no change to your DNS record, the new version will be deleted.